davidgasquez/kaggle-airbnb/README.md

         - Number of different values in `action`, `action_type`, `action_detail` and `device_type`

-2. That kind of classification task works nicely with tree-based methods, like other participants I used `xgboost` library and the Gradient Boosting Classifier that provides.
+2. That kind of classification task works nicely with tree-based methods, I used `xgboost` library and the Gradient Boosting Classifier that provides along `scikit-learn` to make the probabilities predictions.

 Requirements
 ------------